LUCI in the Surface Code with Dropouts

 For intuition as to why this method outperforms the currently known state of the art, we point to two key features.
 Firstly, the holes that are cut around broken components are much smaller than in previous methods since they exist in the mid-cycle state.
 This means that we do not have as many issues with nearby holes merging together, and suffer less of a performance penalty from individual dropouts.
 The super-stabilizers that are formed also are oriented such that they do not have additional extent along logical operators for measure qubits.
-In App.~\ref{fig:dq dropout}, we show the orientations of super-stabilizers in the mid-cycle state for a grid with two missing qubits.
+In Fig.~\ref{fig:dq dropout}, we show the orientations of super-stabilizers in the mid-cycle state for a grid with two missing qubits.
 It can be seen that one qubit has super-stabilizers formed such that the X(Z)-type super-stabilizer is elongated in the direction of the Z(X)-type logical operator, reducing distance in both cases, while the other qubit has the super-stabilizers elongated perpendicular to the relevant logical operator.
 While we explain this behavior using the language of data and measure qubits for simplicity, the cause of this behavior is geometric, and independent on whether one compiles a circuit that would measure the missing qubit or not.